neurite/debian-setup/docs/0300-nvidia.md

 `sudo apt-get install linux-headers-$(uname -r | sed 's/[^-]*-[^-]*-//')`

 NVIDIA installs into the kernel tree.
-In order to do that, Linux headers are needed.
-It is important we install the exact version of Linux headers.
+In order to do that, Linux headers are needed. **It is important we install the exact version of Linux headers**.
 Thus this better be done manually and separately.

 The command `uname -r | sed 's/[^-]*-[^-]*-//'` output `amd64`.
 The package `linux-headers-amd64` is the architecture-specific meta-package.
-The package manager points it to the package of correct kernel version, for example, `linux-headers-4.9.0-5-amd64`.

-So in the list of packages to be installed, double check there is `linux-headers-4.9.0-5-amd64` where `4.9.0-5-amd64` should match the kernel of your system.
+The package manager points it to the package of the correct kernel version, for example, `linux-headers-4.9.0-5-amd64`.
+So in the list of packages to be installed, double check there is `linux-headers-4.9.0-5-amd64` where the `4.9.0-5-amd64` part should match the kernel of your system.

-### NVIDIA Kernel and Driver
+### NVIDIA graphics Driver

 `sudo apt-get install dkms nvidia-kernel-dkms nvidia-driver`